November 9, 1977 - August 21, 2006

 After he died, I felt shame and embarrassment and deep regret for all the things I imagined I could have done to protect and save him.
 Counseling and regular attendance in a recovery program taught me that I could not prevent his early death, however, I could look at how I am living and responding to this event, others, and my experiences.
 I began to work with the loss and its effects.

+Attending grief workshops help.
 Meditation has been my great friend.
-I am learning how to be with my feelings, to feel, to learn more about what helps and hinders.
+I am learning how to be with my experiences and allow feelings rather than rid them, to learn more about how I respond to life—what helps and hinders.

 Alcoholics Anonymous, Narcotics Anonymous, Al Anon, and Alateen are organizations that have changed and saved lives.
-These organizations have resources for learning about and working with compulsive tendencies.
+These organizations have resources for facing, learning about, and working with compulsive tendencies.

 Michael was proud of the slogan of his work: "So others may live."
 May his life benefit others.